netresearch/docker-ftp-server/README.rst

       - ENABLE_LOGGING=yes
       ## Enable the passive mode.
 If this option is enabled please check the following option.
       - ENABLE_PASSIVE_MODE=yes
       ## Startport for passive mode port range.
-Have to be set if passive mode is enabled.
+Required if passive mode is enabled.
       - PASSIVE_MODE_MIN_PORT=10090
       ## Endport for passive mode port range.
-Have to be set if passive mode is enabled.
+Required if passive mode is enabled.
       - PASSIVE_MODE_MAX_PORT=10100
       ## Address for passive mode, eg server public ip or server address.
-Have to be set if passive mode is enabled.
+Required if passive mode is enabled.
       - PASSIVE_MODE_ADDRESS=sobol.nr
       ## Resolve the passive mode address.
-Have to be set if the PASSIVE_MODE_ADDRESS is a name.
+Required if the PASSIVE_MODE_ADDRESS is a name.
       - PASSIVE_MODE_RESOLVE=yes

 Logging
 -------

 If the transfer log is enabled it will be stored in /var/log/vsftp.log within the container.